laganojunior/lalaheadpats/_posts/2019-10-13-poke-at-fighting-games-with-game-theory-pt2.markdown

 ## Converting frame advantage to turns and transitions

 So how does the concept of frame advantage relate to the concept of turns?
-The player with the positive frame advantage is usually the player that taking the turn.
+The player with the positive frame advantage is usually the player that is consider to be "taking the turn".
 As we saw in the previous section, the player with the positive frame advantage has better outcomes than the other player, even if the two players select the same option.
-So we'll just consider the player with the positive frame advantage as the "attacker" and the other player as the "defender".
+So we'll consider the player with the positive frame advantage as the "attacker" and the other player as the "defender".

 In the previous post, I just assumed that the game started with the attacking Josie